 And as a victim of a recent burglary, I feel qualified to comment further.
 While I was lucky in that relatively little was taken, my local constabulary could not have been more attentive.
 The equivalent of CSI Brighton was enacted in my front room as windows were dusted for fingerprints and photographs taken.
 Subsequently it emerged that the prints that were indeed discovered, belonged to a known repeat offender.
 I don’t know the circumstances of this young man (I was told he was 16) but he pleaded not guilty and a court date has now been set.
 While I’m reluctant to press charges (see above), I also feel it is only by luck that more of my hard-worked for possessions were not stolen.
 And yet rather than have this “child” sent to prison, I’d prefer an admittance of culpability (his fingerprints were inside my house ffs!) and an apology.
 But what then?
 Would he feel he got away with it?
 Would there be any follow-up or investigation into why he was thieving in the first place?
 Does anything mitigate theft?
 I’ll keep you informed.

 One solution?
-Human nature is apparently fully formed in the first seven years of life, thus could values, ethics, decency, politeness and etiquette perhaps take precedence over sums and computer games in our primary schools?
-Then follow it up with some form of compulsory non-combative National Service.
-A voluntary scheme won’t work as precisely the people who need it, won’t apply.
-These would be my suggestions for starters, and then just maybe, we’ll all stand a chance of getting a quiet ride on a punctual train.
+Human nature is apparently fully formed in the first seven years of life, thus could values, ethics, decency, politeness and etiquette perhaps take on as much importance as sums and spelling in our primary schools?
+Then maybe, just maybe, we’ll all stand a chance of getting a quiet ride on a punctual train.